devclub-iitd/summer-of-code-2024/ai-ml/README.md

   - `streamlit`: For creating interactive web applications
   - `gradio`: For creating interactive web applications
 - **Cloud Services**:
-  - Google Colab: For running ypur ML workflows in the cloud with GPUs
+  - Google Colab: For running your ML workflows in the cloud with GPUs

 ## Timeline and Weekly Tasks